br3ndonland/br3ndonland.github.io-jekyll/README.md

 I provided a toggle button in the footer that uses jQuery JavaScript to change the page color scheme.

-The repository for this project is available at https://github.com/br3ndonland/udacity-fsnd01-p02-portfolio.
+The repository for this project is available at [https://github.com/br3ndonland/udacity-fsnd01-p02-portfolio](https://github.com/br3ndonland/udacity-fsnd01-p02-portfolio).

-I used the webpage design to create a full website with Jekyll, and hosted the site with GitHub Pages at https://br3ndonland.github.io/udacity-fsnd01-p02-portfolio.
-The website has three pages: "Home," an "About" page detailing how I built the site, and a "Rubric" page providing the Udacity documentation for the project and a comparison with the Udacity project rubric.
+I used the webpage design to create a full website with Jekyll, and hosted the site with GitHub Pages at [https://br3ndonland.github.io/udacity-fsnd01-p02-portfolio](https://br3ndonland.github.io/udacity-fsnd01-p02-portfolio).
+The website has three pages: "Home," an "About" page explaining how I built the site in detail, and a "Rubric" page providing a comparison with the Udacity project rubric and all the Udacity documentation for the project.

 # Repository contents